 50 Days of Preparation | Discover the Meaning of the Counting of the Omer

 The Counting of the Omer is the 50-day period between Passover and Shavuot.
-It is the connection time of preparation and introspection between the events that changed everything: the crucifixion and resurrection of Jesus (Passover) and the coming of the Holy Spirit (Shavuot/Pentecost).
+It is a time of introspection and reflection as we continue to remember Jesus’ sacrifice at Passover and prepare for divine instruction and empowerment from the Holy Spirit at Shavuot.

-“Behold, I send the Promise of My Father upon you; but tarry in the city of Jerusalem until you are endued with power from on high.”
+- “Behold, I send the Promise of My Father upon you; but tarry in the city of Jerusalem until you are endued with power from on high.” —Luke 24:49

-“And being assembled together with them, He commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, ‘which,’ He said, ‘you have heard from Me;’”
+- “And being assembled together with them, He commanded them not to depart from Jerusalem, but to wait for the Promise of the Father, ‘which,’ He said, ‘you have heard from Me;’” —Acts 1:4

 The Counting of the Omer begins on the second night of Passover when an omer—about two quarts—of barley was traditionally brought to the Temple as a grain offering.
 This offering came to simply be called ‘the Omer.’

-It is a Jewish custom to pray a prayer each day when Counting the Omer.
-Below is a portion of the daily prayer, of which an important part is Psalm 67.
-(In the original Hebrew, Psalm 67 consists of 7 verses and 49 words, matching the 49 days that the Omer is counted—and is a central part of each day’s reciting of the count, meditation, blessing and prayer—from the second day of Passover to Shavuot)…
+It is a Jewish custom to pray each day when Counting the Omer.
+Below is a portion of the daily prayer.
+An important part of it is Psalm 67.
+(In the original Hebrew, Psalm 67 consists of 7 verses and 49 words, matching the 49 days that the Omer is counted—and is a central part of each day’s reciting of the count, meditation, blessing, and prayer—from the second day of Passover to Shavuot)…

 “May God be gracious to us and bless us; may He make His countenance shine upon us forever; that Your way be known on earth, Your salvation among all nations.
 The nations will extol You, O God; all the nations will extol You.
 The nations will rejoice and sing for joy, for You will judge the peoples justly and guide the nations on earth forever.
 The peoples will extol You, O God; all the peoples will extol You, for the earth will have yielded its produce and God, our God, will bless us.
 God will bless us; and all, from the farthest corners of the earth, shall fear Him.”